IcySpy88/neovim/README.md

 https://www.runestone.org/

-Feel free to make a pull request if you think that an organization or a charity should be added to this list.
+Feel free to make a pull request if you think that an organization should be added to this list.

 Install from source
 -------------------